rolex20/TelemetryVibShaker/TelemetryVibShaker/README.md

 ---

 ## Screenshots
-*(Add screenshots of the main UI, settings, and monitor tabs here)*
+*(TODO: screenshots of the main UI, settings, and monitor tabs here)*

 ---